 Balancing the demanding work of parenting while attending graduate school can be daunting.
 Northwestern helps eligible graduate students by offering portable childcare grants.

-Effective October 1, 2016 Northwestern offers portable childcare grants for eligible graduate students affiliated with The Graduate School (TGS).
+Effective October 1, 2016 Northwestern offers portable childcare grants for eligible PhD and MFA graduate students affiliated with The Graduate School (TGS).

 About the TGS Graduate Student Childcare Grant

 - The childcare grant can be used for any licensed day care or in-home care provider.

 - These grants are intended to provide fully-funded PhD and MFA graduate student parents some financial support to help with childcare expenses and to enable them to pursue their graduate studies.

 - The childcare grant is designed to be flexible so that families can choose the type of childcare best suited to their needs.